chunyiyang/find-political-donors/README.md

 # Introduction
 This project is to take an input file that lists campaign contributions by individual donors and distill it into two output files:

+execute file: ./src/find_political_donors.py

+input file: ./input/itcont.txt

-medianvals_by_zip.txt: contains a calculated running median, total dollar amount and total number of contributions by recipient and zip code
+output file1: ./output/medianvals_by_zip.txt: contains a calculated running median, total dollar amount and total number of contributions by recipient and zip code

-medianvals_by_date.txt: has the calculated median, total dollar amount and total number of contributions by recipient and date.
+output_file2: ./output/medianvals_by_date.txt: has the calculated median, total dollar amount and total number of contributions by recipient and date.

 # Programming Language
 This project is implemented in Python3.